Chapter 14

 After teaching us that our prayers should be addressed to our Father in Heaven, our Lord Jesus Christ teaches us that we should express to Him our desire for His Kingdom to come upon this earth.
 Thus, we are to pray,

-To help us to understand this portion of our Lord's prayer, let us recall that in Chapters 7 and 12 we found that even though the born again believers are citizens of Heaven (Philippians 3:20) the rest of the world remains under the influence of the evil one.
+To help us to understand this portion of our Lord's prayer, let us recall in previous studies we discovered that even though the born again believers are citizens of Heaven (Philippians 3:20) the rest of the world remains under the influence and dominion of the evil one.
 To refresh our memories, let us read from,

 1 John 5:19